Hullabaloo (festival)

-Hullabaloo is an annual campus music festival at the University of California San Diego.
+Hullabaloo is an annual campus music festival at the University of California, San Diego.
 It has been a part of the university's Founders' Celebration every November since 2011, when it was created to replace its predecessor, FallFest.

-There was no festival in 2020.
+There was no festival in 2020 due to the COVID-19 pandemic.

 Festival format

 Hullabaloo takes place in the University Center neighborhood of UC San Diego, just south of Price Center.
 Headliners perform on a stage erected in Town Square, with student organization booths and food trucks surrounding the square.
 The adjoining Matthews Quad is converted into a carnival area with four rides: the Kamikaze, the Zipper, the Round Up, and a zip line.